learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/responsive-design/README.md

 + Responsive web design allows you to build a website that looks great on any size browser, tablet or smart phone with just one code base.
 It's the smartest way to ensure that whatever browser size a user is using, they will love your site.
 Sweethatclub.org is a great example of a website that is fully responsive.

 ## Lesson Plan
-+ We're going to use a 'Desktop Down' approach to responsive design, which means we're going to design our site to be optimized for the desktop, and scale down as the screen gets smaller for mobile.
-This might mean we have to remove some features.
++ We're going to use a 'Desktop Down' approach to responsive design (build for desktop, scale down for mobile)
 + You can also use a 'Mobile Up' approach which designs for a mobile phone first, and scales up for a Desktop.
-This version typically adds features for a desktop, but we're going to follow the 'Desktop Down' approach

-+ We've been hired as developers for a reggae music store.
-They want a responsive site that has a heading that spans the entire width of the top of the page, and then below that, three columns for Roots music, Dancehall music, and Dub music.
-When the page shrinks for a mobile phone, they want it to scale to one column, keeping the heading at the top and the music genres following one under the other.
++ Reggae music store responsive site

-+ Let's create a directory for this project, and call it `reggae_music`.
-Go ahead and make `index.html` and `style.css` files inside that directory.
++ Create `reggae_music` directory and `index.html` and `style.css` files inside that directory.

 HTML:
 ```